lanl-aea/waves/docs/tutorial_03_solverprep.rst

         \vspace*{\fill}
     \end{landscape}

-Compared to :ref:`tutorial_partition_mesh_waves`, the workflow has grown significantly.
+Compared to :ref:`tutorial_partition_mesh`, the workflow has grown significantly.
 Of course, if you were managing this workflow manually, the source ``*.inp`` files would probably be managed as a single file.
 Here, the files are split in anticipation of larger modsim projects where a simulation may be recombined with many variations of materials, parts, boundary conditions, or loading steps.
 The piecewise nature of the input file minimizes data duplication over simulation